-One of the most phenomenal feats of the relocation was the fact that the original temple was aligned so that on 22nd of February and October each year, the sun would shine through the entry of the temple and directly onto the beautiful back wall – the relocation was so exact, that the sun shines now on the 21st of the months – pretty close to the original!
-We were all really shocked when Medo told us that – not just that they got the relocation to perfect, but that the original builders nailed it!
+One of the most phenomenal feats of the relocation was the fact that the original temple was aligned so that on 22nd of February and October each year, the sun would shine through the entry of the temple and directly onto the beautiful back wall – the relocation was so exact, that the sun shines now on the 21st of the months – pretty close to the original.
+Not only did the relocation get it right, but the original architects, all those centuries ago, managed to nail it without any technology.

 There is actually another spectacular temple at this complex which sadly doesn’t get quite as much attention – The Temple of Hathor and Nefertari.
 This beauty was built to honour Nefertati, the favourite consort of Ramesses II, and it marks the second time that a temple was dedicated to a queen.
 Nefertari is also depicted as the goddess Hathor, with the cow horns and solar disc on her head.
 This one was particularly special to me as I have that symbol tattooed on my wrist.